How much does it cost to get a divorce in 2017?

 Court fees in divorce

-Regardless of how you choose to apply for divorce, to file for divorce, there is a court fee application to pay, which is £550.
+Regardless of how you choose to apply for divorce there is a court fee application to pay, which is £550.

 The current court fee of £550 has recently been increased by the government from £410, which took place is March 2016.

 You can visit the Government Website for more information on court fees in a divorce.